 Local and international investors alike have always considered property investment to be the best low-risk safe haven.
 At the moment brick and mortar offer a considerably low-risk atmosphere for investing funds.
 This is supported by the ever increasing number of property investors who are pouring huge investments into the UK real estate market.
 Disregard the fact that the UK is apparently becoming limited on space; there is a soaring demand for student accommodation, hotels, office rentals, industrial warehouses and other consumer demands.
 With this in mind, you may want to ask how the future is going to shape up for real estate property investors.

-Experience invest estimates that the next two decades are going to shape up an entirely different twist for the housing industry.
+Experience Invest estimates that the next two decades are going to shape up an entirely different twist for the housing industry.
 Are you a landlord with real estate property in the UK?
 Have you read this article and now want to invest in real estate?
-If you are, you want to know what you are up against so pay attention to what I am going to discuss next.
+If you are, you certainly want to know what your options are.
+The first one on the list is long-term rental, where you will lease your house to a set of tenants and they will keep paying you till the contract lasts.

-Apparently, changes in demographics, as well as technology,will push for slightly flexible leases.
+There are more such options for investment, and you should take the time to research well and find one that suits your interests.
+Needless to say, changes in demographics, as well as technology, will push for slightly flexible leases.
 What this means is that people will try to minimize as much as possible the property costs tied to their businesses.
-Large businesses and the general local real estate players alike are looking to cut on costs by sufficiently utilizing their space.
+Large businesses and the general local real estate players alike are looking to cut costs by sufficiently utilizing their space.
 This will provide a chance for them to respond to any changes in demand swiftly.

 Business Constraints Due to Long-Term Flexible Contracts